Using Abel in the Tower

 - Turn off your screen saver!!
 Normally screen savers start up when there's been no keyboard or mouse activity for a while – and activity on external bells and switches doesn't count.
 If the screen saver starts up in the middle of the ringing it can disturb Abel (and maybe the ringers too!).
 To turn off the screen saver, click Start/Settings/Control Panel, then double click Display, click the Screen Saver tab, click the down-arrow in the Screen Saver box, and select the top item "(None)".

 - If your bells frequently "flip" to ringing on the down-pull, you should use Abel's Port Monitor facility to see whether the bells are sending signals to Abel regularly: see Debugging external connections.
+You might consider changing your sensors from using two acivators to using one, at bottom-dead-centre, and configuring Abel to apply appropriate delays (see Configuring External Bells.

 Click on one of the buttons below to find out more about how to use Abel in the tower: